 So many of us were quietly taught to seek approval from established systems rather than trust our own voices.
 We learned to dim ourselves.
 Over generations, that conditioning shaped how we treat creativity in others, with suspicion or indifference rather than reverence.

 Naming this pattern is freeing.
-The reluctance you sense isn’t personal rejection.
+The reluctance we may sense isn’t personal rejection.
 It’s an inherited habit, and habits can be unlearned.

 Takeaway: The world’s hesitation to appreciate originality is old and learned.
 Recognizing it loosens its grip on us.